 In 2020, the Youth Action Team focus was to build equitable professional pathways through an internship program that will benefit multiple generations in the Globeville and Elyria-Swansea communities.
 They also learned how to interview professionals about their careers and career paths in a virtual Job Shadow Series.

 In 2021 the students created a brochure highlighting some of their favorite local small businesses to share with guests at the CSU Spur’s Community Sneak Peek event and other functions.

 Are you interested in joining the Youth Action Team?

 CSU System and Bruce Randolph School signed a MOU in 2017, after several years of working together.
 The commitment to the partnership has created a pipeline of each grade level engaging with the university in a different way – ranging from campus visits to in-school programs to college readiness work.

-The YAT Internship Program was created in collaboration with the five organizations on the Adult Champion Team (ACT).
+The YAT Internship Program was created in collaboration with organizations on the Adult Champion Team (ACT).
 The ACT is a group of individuals from each organization that are committed to expanding internship opportunities in the Globeville, Elyria, Swansea communities.
 They are dedicated to hosting internships with their organizations and providing support to interns.